caugustine2022/Resume/README.md

 ### **Professional Summary**
 ----

-An ardent, proactive, results-driven Cloud and Information Systems Security Professional with over 8+ years of expertise implementing and managing robust security and scalable cloud environments.
-Proven track record of establishing and maintaining robust security measures while optimizing infrastructure performance and reliability.
-Seeking to leverage skills and expertise in cloud security architecture, automation, infrastructure management, and compliance to drive efficiency, reliability, and security initiatives to ensure the integrity and availability of digital assets of a forward-thinking and dynamic organization committed to safeguarding its critical infrastructure.
+As an ardent, proactive, and results-driven Cloud and Information Systems Security Professional with over 5 years of experience, my expertise lies in implementing and managing security measures in cloud environments to ensure effective scalability.
+I have a proven track record in cloud security architecture, automation, and compliance adherence, successfully establishing secure infrastructures while optimizing performance.
+Working collaboratively, I ensure applications maintain high availability, scalability, and security.
+I identify and resolve performance issues and am proficient in AWS resource setup, containerized application orchestration, and implementing monitoring solutions.
+I am seeking to leverage my development, security, and operations skills and expertise to safeguard your digital assets.

 ----